Starfleet: Starfleet Engineering Corps

 The Starfleet Engineering Corps (also called the Starfleet Corps of Engineers) is mentioned in several episodes in conjunction with projects such as hollowing out the underground laboratory complex inside the Regula I asteroid in Star Trek II: The Wrath of Khan, the design of the Yellowstone-class Runabout in the alternate timeline in the Star Trek: Voyager episode "Non Sequitur", and devising a defense against the Breen energy-dampening weapon in the Star Trek: Deep Space Nine episode "When It Rains..."
 As a result of these successes, Starfleet engineers gained a reputation as the undisputed masters of technological adaptation and modification.
-As one minion of the Dominion in the Star Trek: DS9 episode, "Rocks and Shoals" notes, Starfleet engineers are reputed to be able to "Turn rocks into replicators."
+As one minion of the Dominion in the Star Trek: Deep Space Nine episode, "Rocks and Shoals" notes, Starfleet engineers are reputed to be able to "Turn rocks into replicators."

 Additionally, Pocket Books has published a series of eBooks and novels in the Starfleet Corps of Engineers series.

 Starfleet Intelligence

 Starfleet Intelligence is an intelligence agency of the United Federation of Planets.
 It is entrusted with foreign and domestic espionage, counter-espionage, and state security.
+In the non-canon Star Trek: New Frontier novels the series main character Mackenzie Calhoun was once a Starfleet Intelligence operative.